foundation-discovery

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-With a single parameter, full schema coverage, and an existing output schema (not shown but present), the description adequately covers what the tool does and returns (lifetime totals, focus areas, etc.), making it fully complete for the given complexity.
+Given the complexity (multiple data sources, aggregate stats) and the presence of an output schema (not shown but exists), the description adequately covers what the tool does and what it returns (lifetime totals, focus areas, distribution, trends).
+No major gaps for an agent to misunderstand.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.